Archaeology of Afghanistan: Looting and Illegal trade of artefacts

 The Looting of historical artefacts and subsequent illegal trade has been a practice in Afghanistan for decades in almost every area of the country.
 This has threatened archaeological heritage and cultural sites.
 One reason for why looting is such a significant venture for locals is a lack of cultural education and a feeling of disconnect with the land as a result of civil unrest.
-Civil war in Afghanistan in the early 1990s also left many impoverished Afghans to turn to illegal trading for financial stability, as the country suffered economically and the international demand for authentic Afghan artefacts sky rocketed.
+Civil war in Afghanistan in the early 1990s also left many impoverished Afghans to turn to illegal trading for financial stability, as the country suffered economically and the international demand for authentic Afghan artefacts skyrocketed.
 By 1998, almost 70% of the treasures stored in the National Museum of Afghanistan had been stolen and sold on.
 Much of the damage inflicted to archaeological sites continue to occur during the search for equitable artefacts.

 There have been initiatives in the past to try and remove artefacts form harms way and avoid instances of looting during tumultuous periods of time in the country.
 The Bactrian Gold also known as the Tillya Tepe, is a collection of famous gold articles from the first century AD.
 In the 1980s these pieces were moved by museum staff to the Presidential Palace (also known as the Arg, Kabul)and placed in secure vaults to protect them from damage.
 In 2003 the collection was reinstated again.
-Another example of this kind of proactive response occurred just days before the Taliban’s first occupation in 1996.
-The Society for the Preservation of Afghanistan’s Culture (SPACH) collaborated with employees at the National museum of Afghanistan to gather approximately 30% of artefacts dated before 1992.
+Another example of this kind of proactive response occurred just days before the Taliban's first occupation in 1996.
+The Society for the Preservation of Afghanistan's Culture (SPACH) collaborated with employees at the National museum of Afghanistan to gather approximately 30% of artefacts dated before 1992.
 These relics were packed and transported to the Hotel Inter-Continental Kabul, historically a safe house for foreigners and used by United Nations staff.
-This move was to protect ancient artefacts from Taliban interference and avoid any damage caused by the museum building’s continuous dilapidation.
+This move was to protect ancient artefacts from Taliban interference and avoid any damage caused by the museum building's continuous dilapidation.